shopware5/devdocs/source/designers-guide/eslint-for-plugins/index.md

 ```

 #### Installating the dependencies per plugin
-If you're not feeling comfortable installing the dependencies globally, you can also create a `package.json` file in your plugin directory (e.g. `SwagBundle` for example).
+If you're not feeling comfortable installing the dependencies globally, you can also create a `package.json` file in your plugin directory (e.g. `SwagBundle`).
 You can create this file using the command `npm init`.

 After the file was successfully created, run the following command to install the dependencies as `devDependencies`: